 A Commodity Code and information on how to secure the right commodity code can be found here.

 You will need to notify customs regarding the goods you are importing.
 A customs declaration will need to be filled out.
-This can be quite a complicated process, and we suggest that you find a provider who can handle your customs requirements for you, such as WTA UK who has direct access to the CDS system.
+This can be quite a complicated process, and we suggest that you find a provider who can handle your customs requirements for you, such as WTA who has direct access to the CDS system.

 Check what the VAT and Duty are that needs to be paid on your goods.
 Information can be found here.